kevadesu/TylkoLinux/README.md

-# THIS IS IN AN UNUSABLE STATE.
-PLEASE WAIT UNTIL A USABLE VERSION RELEASES.
+I FINISHED IT!

+Yes, I finished this project just for [High Seas](https://highseas.hackclub.com), that was deadass my only motivation.
 # TylkoLinux
 TylkoLinux, an LFS system

-## Status
+## Installation
-LFS v12.2-systemd book chapter: 8.29
+Working on the guide, at [RSCC](https://rootsource.cc/Articles/tylkolinux-installation/)

 ## To do

 - [ ] ~~Make a package manager~~ Nix will be used

-- [ ] Try to make system bootable
+- [X] Try to make system bootable

-- [ ] Finish the project in the first place
+- [X] Finish the project in the first place

 Maybe maybe maybe: